This fish is known as

 Although it’s a peaceful fish, it eats smaller fishes.
 Not recommended for home aquariums.

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
-Very large aquariums hold at least 700 Litres (185 US Gallons).
+Very large aquariums have at least 700 Litres (185 US Gallons).

 It is difficult to keep the Longface Emperor fish. (

 e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The suggested level of pH (a measure of the acidity/basicity) is between 8.0 and 8.3 which is usual for most marine fish.
+The pH level should be stable, varying between 8.0 and 8.3 which is usual for marine fish.

 Related fish profiles in the database